-- Locate the equipment in a well-ventilated position and keep your head out of the welding fume. - Do not breathe the welding fume.
+Locate the equipment in a well-ventilated position.
+Keep your head out of the fumes.
+Do not breathe the fumes.
+Ensure the welding zone is in a well-ventilated area.

-- Ensure the welding zone is well-ventilated and provision should be made for suitable local fume extraction system to be in place. - If ventilation is poor, wear an approved airfed welding helmet or respirator. - Read and understand the Material Safety Data Sheets (MSDS's) and the manufacturer's instructions for metals, consumable, coatings, cleaners and de-greasers. - Do not weld in locations near any de-greasing, cleaning or spraying operations. - Be aware that heat and rays of the arc can react with vapours to form highly toxic and irritating gases.
+If this is not possible provision should be made for suitable fume extraction.
+If ventilation is poor, wear an approved respirator.

+Read and understand the Material Safety Data Sheets (MSDS's) and the manufacturer's instructions for metals, consumable, coatings, cleaners and de-greasers.
+Do not weld in locations near any de-greasing, cleaning or spraying operations.
+Be aware that heat and rays of the arc can react with vapours to form highly toxic and irritating gases.